 The temperature control maintains the temperature in the refrigerator.
-COOL is the warmest setting; and COLDEST is the coldest setting.
-The typical setting is COLD.
+Setting the control at COOL is the warmest setting.
+Setting the control at COLDEST is the coldest setting.
+Set the control at COLD.

-Allow 24 hours for the refrigerator to reach the desired temperature.
+Allow 24 hours for the refrigerator to reach the COLD temperature.
 If you want a colder or warmer temperature, move the dial one setting at a time.
-Moving the control to OFF stops the cooling but does not turn off the power to the refrigerator.
-Setting the control too high may cause freezing in the refrigerator, depending on the room temperature.
+Moving the control to OFF stops cooling but does not turn off the power to the refrigerator.
+Setting the control to one of the snowflake positions may cause freezing in the refrigerator depending on the room temperature.